 Well, a hard hit, isn`t it?
 USI TECH reacted rather quickly.
 On January 6, USI TECH issued a letter to its North American affiliates terminating all distribution agreements and ceased all sales and marketing operations as a result.
 North American affiliates were blocked from their USI-Tech back offices.
 Additionally, USI TECH advised its affiliates to destroy any evidence regarding the online promotion of USI-TECH’s services.
 The move was widely seen as an attempt to destroy evidence that may incriminate them in further investigations.

 In February 2018, the Ontario Securities Commission (OSC) released a statement warning against USI TECH and two individuals that it says are not registered to sell securities in Ontario.
 The securities commissions of other Canadian provinces, including British Columbia, Manitoba, New Brunswick, and Nova Scotia have published their own warnings to investors regarding the company.
 The warning accuses Eleanor Parker, Casey Combden, and USI TECH of a few separate suspicious activities:

-- being involved in a multi-level marketing scheme that reels Ontarian investors in and persuades them to buy Bitcon mining packages;
+- being involved in a multi-level marketing scheme that reels Ontarian investors in and persuades them to buy Bitcoin mining packages;

 - trading securities without registration and without an exemption to the registration requirement contrary to the Securities Act.

 Purportedly, USI TECH has sold more than $420 Million In BTC Packages to more than 160,000 members worldwide.
 That’s quite something, isn’t it?